JamyJones/jjdgdjf/msg.md

 What is libmupdf_java.so?
-Can i link to it in a c executable?
+Can i link to it in a c executable